-The Codman Specialty Surgical segment, which contributed 61 percent of our revenues, grew 13.9 percent to \$720.3 million versus the prior year.
-We attribute this growth to revenue contributions from the Codman Neurosurgery acquisition, the global launch of CUSA® Clarity ultrasonic tissue ablation system, and growth in our dural access and repair franchise.
+Our Codman Specialty Surgical business grew 33.8 percent to nearly \$964 million in reported sales versus the prior year, while organic sales increased 3.4 percent.
+This growth was driven by the Codman Neurosurgery acquisition, continued strength of our CUSA® Clarity Ultrasonic Tissue Ablation System, and growth in our dural access and repair franchise.